- Solicitors For Business

 - News & Events

-Testicular torsion is a very painful condition that has a sudden onset.
-The blood supply to the testicles is cut off as a result of the testicle twisting, which can be caused by strenuous exercise.
-This results in the spermatic cord - the cord that supplies blood to the testicles - becoming badly twisted.
+Testicular torsion is a very painful condition in which the blood supply to the testicles is suddenly cut off.
+This is usually a result of the testicle twisting, which can be caused by strenuous exercise and results in the spermatic cord - which supplies blood to the testicles - becoming badly twisted.

 The injury primarily affects adolescent boys and infants and is most common between the ages of 12 and 16.
-However, it can happen at any age.
-It can even occur before birth while the baby is in the womb.
-It is considered a medical emergency and you should contact your GP or visit an accident and emergency room as quickly as possible if you suspect you have it.
+However, it can happen at any age - even before birth, while the baby is in the womb.

-If testicular torsion is identified appropriately and surgery is undertaken quickly enough it is usually possible to save the affected testicle.
-However, if there is a delay in diagnosis or in providing treatment, it can mean that by the time surgery takes place the testis has become necrotic (dead tissue) and the patient will require an orchidectomy (removal of testicle).
+If testicular torsion is identified appropriately and surgery is undertaken quickly enough, it is usually possible to save the affected testicle.
+However, if there is a delay in diagnosis or in providing treatment, the tissue of the testis can die and become necrotic, meaning the patient will require an orchidectomy to remove the testicle.

 Signs that you may be suffering from testicular torsion can include: